-In what follows, we cast the nowcasting model specified in the preceding Section into a state space representation.
+In what follows, we cast the nowcasting model specified above into a state space representation.
 In the quasi-maximum likelihood approach, the state space system is used in combination with the Kalman framework to evaluate the likelihood and estimate the parameters.